 Refrigerate the coleslaw until serving time.

 Once you have mastered basic coleslaw, you can change it up to suit your taste and purposes.
 Try these variations alone or in any combination you like.

 - Add 1/4 cup crumbled bacon.

-- Substitute purple cabbage for some of the green cabbage.
+- Swap the green cabbage for some purple cabbage.

 - Combine red and white cabbages with apples and make the Everything Slaw.

 - Cut the regular salt in half and substitute 1/2 teaspoon celery salt.

 - Add extra tanginess with about 1 1/2 teaspoons Dijon mustard.

 - For onion flavor without raw onions, add about 1/2 teaspoon onion powder.